Septic systems

 The program reimbursed up to 50% of the total cost of pumping a septic system and/or installing a septic riser with a limit of $100 for either service or $150 for both services per homesite.

-Friends of Lake Monroe and the Monroe County Health Department hosted a one-hour Septic Maintenance and Care Workshop on March 31.
-Click here to view the recording.
+Friends of Lake Monroe and the Monroe County Health Department hosted a one-hour Septic Maintenance and Care Workshop as part of each program.

 Residents could submit an application online using a Google form or they could call and apply by phone.